sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - c) Plan
     - d) Apply and monitor
     - e) Reflect
+- SH 215: Scaffold learners in their metacognitive processes by starting with a ton of aids, and gradually weaning them off.
+- SB 330-331: Ask learners questions as they practice to develop their self-monitoring skills.

+**Question**: _Can project work aid intellectual development?
+How?_

+- SB 364-365: To support mastery-based goals, encourage learners to attribute success and failure to things within their control.
+- SB 320: Metacognitive skills are not hopeless.
+    - Cites Hacker, Bol, Horgan, and Rakow (2000)
+- SB 324: Supporting metacognitive skills improves transfer.
+    - Cites Azevedo and Cromley, 2004
+- SB 327-328: Metacognitive skills are highly domain-specific.
+    - Cites Perkins & Saloman, 1989; Gott & Lesgold, 2000
+- SB 331-332: To support metacognitive development, create an environment where mistakes are okay.
+    - Cites Gott & Lesgold, 2000
+- SB 316: Defines four components of metacognitive skills: a) setting goals, b) planning, 3) monitoring, and 4) making adjustments.
+    - Cites Greene and Azevedo (2007)

+**Question**: _How do we ensure learners understand the task?_

+- SH 194: Learners often fail to assess the task at hand, instead relying own their previous experiences.
+Learners often need assistance knowing how to assess tasks, and need feedback on task assessment.
+    - Cites Carey, Flower, Hayes, and others (1989)
 - SH 205: Assess the learner's understand of the task first.
 - SB 318: Most of us are very poor at self-assessment, which hurts developing metacognitive skills.
     - Cites Stone, 2000; Glenberg, Sanocki, Epstein, and Morris (1987); Eva, Cunnington, Reiter, Keane, and Norman (2004); Glenberg (1992); Violato and Luckyer (2006)
+- SH 195: People are generally weak at evaluating their own strengths and weaknesses.
+Novice learners are more likely to evaluate themselves poorly than experts.
+This interferes with metacognitive processes.
+    - Cites Dunning, 2007; Hacker et al., 2000

+**Question**: _How can one learn effective planning strategies?_

+- SH 88: Provide learners with study strategies early in the course so they will stay motivated throughout the course.
 - SB 321: Provide learners with explicit opportunities to practice their metacognitive skills.
     - a) Ask learners to assess themselves
     - b) Provide support during training